iluwatar/java-design-patterns/model-view-presenter/README.md

 In plain words

 > The Model-View-Presenter (MVP) pattern separates the user interface, business logic, and data interaction in an application, with the presenter mediating between the view and the model to facilitate clear communication and updates.
+Java developers use MVP to improve application structure.

 Wikipedia says